When you work on a project, one of the keys to success is aiming for an ambitious but achievable goal.

 Project managers are often rushed to get things going already without an idea of what the final destination will look like.
 And when that happens, projects end up going through much more turmoil than they would have with a proper plan in place.
 And a lot of such projects fail, so we don’t want to add to that statistics.

-While we all want to be free spirits running around doing what we want.
+We all want to be free spirits running around doing what we want.

 However, in project management boundaries are essential and they do, in fact, help the process.
 Knowing the limits of budget, time, and human resources allows the project manager and the team to work efficiently and effectively.
 It reduces risks associated with poor resource management, and it helps us deal with last-minute feature requests better.